presstofan/academic-kickstart/content/authors/admin/_index.md

   url:

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests predictive modelling, natural language processing and data visualisation.
+bio: I work as a data scientist at a management consultancy firm.
+I enjoy coding in R and Python, building data products and visualisation tools and I am also a deep learning enthusiast.

 interests:
 - Statistical Modelling
-- Computational Linguistics
+- Natural Language Processing and Deep Learning
-- Artificial Intelligence
+- Data Visualisation
 - Behavioural Science

 education: